 Google's algorithm tries to show the most relevant and effective answers based on the user's search query.
 Almost always, this will be a concise answer to the query where it is sometimes provided with one or more images.

 How can I Optimize my Content for Featured Snippets?

 To qualify to be shown as a featured snippet, you can use structured data in addition to providing a concise answer to a question.
 This will help Google better understand the content of a page.
 In addition, it is important to provide content on a topic and you can use lists or tables.
 Also, make sure your content is always up-to-date and relevant.

 What is Structured Data?

 Structured data is also known as schema markup.
 This is code embedded in HTML that tells Google what kind of information is on the page, making it more indexable.
 Depending on what kind of site and content you offer visitors, you can use different types of schema markups.
-For example:

 Article Markup: This is usually used for blog articles and can include information about the author, publication date, the title of the article, and the company behind the site.

 Product Markup: A commercial website with products usually uses product markup.
 This includes information such as price, availability, and customer reviews.

 Event Markup: For websites promoting events, you can use event markup that includes information such as the date and start time of the event, what admission costs, and where the event is taking place.

 It's not that Google won't understand the content of your page if you don't use scheduled markup.
 You just make it easier for Google.
 For example, Google is many times more likely to see you as an author if you use Author Markup on your dedicated author page, than if you only include your name with an article.